T of C

 See the enlargement 3

-On the other hand, I can report that at 4 AM on the morning of the mid autumn festival of 2002 I played this melody below one of the fullest moons I have ever seen, on top of one of the peaks of Huang Shan (Yellow Mountain), and the experience was quite magical.
-The sky was perfectly clear and the night dead quiet except for the occasional soughing of the wind.
-Each note on the qin was sufficient on its own, so there was no hurry to play the next one.3
+On the other hand, I can report that at 4 AM on the morning of the mid autumn festival of 2002 I played the melody Mid-Autumn Moon below one of the fullest moons I have ever seen, on top of one of the peaks of Huang Shan (Yellow Mountain), and the experience was quite magical.
+The sky was perfectly clear and the night dead quiet except for the occasional soughing of the wind in the pines.
+Each note on the qin was sufficient on its own, so there was no hurry to play the next one.5

 Preface